mariamiah/ApiConsumerCli/README.md

 $ api_

-apcli is a simple example of an application that consumes the News Api
+apiconsumercli is a simple example of an application that consumes the News Api

 ### Usage: